-The GSM Commander is supplied with a basic antenna operating in the correct frequency band for your area / country.
-Connect the antenna to the GSM Commander securely.
-Verify, using a cellphone, that there is sufficient signal at the proposed installation site.
+The GSM Commander is supplied with a basic antenna operating in the GSM 900MHz and 1800MHz frequency bands.
+Screw the antenna to its connector on the unit (only finger-tight).
+Verify using a cellphone, that there is sufficient signal at the proposed installation site.
 On a phone with a 4 or 5-bar signal strength indicator, you should have at least 1-2 bars of signal.

 If the signal is too weak, the GSM Commander may have trouble sending or receiving SMS messages.
-Low signal can also affect the unit and might result in more data charges (using the GPRS gateway).
 In these cases, try and find a better location, or order one of our special antennas.